Complaints procedure

 How a customer may provide feedback

-We will respond to customers in writing, unless it is appropriate to respond via other channels of contact (for example the telephone or in person).
+We will ensure that complaints are handled by the relevant service area and respond to customers in writing, unless it is appropriate to respond via other channels of contact (for example the telephone or in person).
+If you wish to complain or discuss your complaint in person, you are entitled to have someone with you to support you.

 Customers are encouraged to put their complaints in writing to give as much information as possible to aid investigation.
 If they are making a verbal complaint, we will take down their details and confirm with them that they wish the complaint to be investigated and how to contact them with the outcome of the investigation.

-The Council will ensure that reasonable adjustments are made to help customers access and use the Council’s services.
+The Council will ensure that reasonable adjustments are made under Equality Act 2010 to help customers access and use the Council’s services.
 The Council will provide assistance to those who may struggle with providing feedback or require information in another language or format.
+(Please see Equality and Diversity - Gedling Borough Council)

 Recording compliments, complaints and comments

-The Head of Corporate Governance and Customer Services is responsible for the Council’s compliments, complaints and comments system.
+The Deputy Chief Executive is responsible for the Council’s compliments, complaints and comments system.

-To ensure that there is consistency across the different Council departments, Heads of Service must designate appropriate staff to receive and deal with any feedback regarding their service areas.
+To ensure that there is consistency across the different Council departments, managers must designate appropriate staff to receive and deal with any feedback regarding their service areas.
 They must also ensure that relevant staff in their departments are aware of the importance of recognising what compliments and complaints are and are dealt with and recorded on the Council’s compliments, complaints and comments system.

 All compliments and complaints must be recorded promptly in the Councils compliments, complaints and comments system and dealt with in the agreed timescales.
 This will allow the Council to: